educastrillonr/minesweeper/README.md

 Demo: https://educastrillonr.github.io/minesweeper/

-I have chosen to build this program in JavaScript + HTML as it is what I feel the most confident in currently.
+I have chosen to build this program in JavaScript as it is what I feel the most confident in currently.

 ## Task